 The Bob Hawke Beer & Leisure Centre

-Located inside Hawke's Brewery, this neighbourhood pub harks back to pubs of the 1980s and serves an Australian-Chinese bistro menu with deep-fried Viennetta.
+Located inside Hawke's Brewery, this neighbourhood pub harks back to boozers of the 1980s and serves an Australian-Chinese bistro menu with deep fried Viennetta.

-Beloved inner west brewery Hawke's Brewing Co's 2100-square-metre Marrickville brewery now plays home to its own pub paying homage to 1980s pubs and the beer's namesake.
+Beloved inner west brewery Hawke's Brewing Co's 2100-square-metre Marrickville brewery is home to its own pub paying homage to 1980s boozers and the beer's namesake.
 The Bob Hawke Beer and Leisure Centre boasts a retro fit-out, a highly nostalgic bistro and the full range of Hawke's beers.

-The 300-seat venue opened on the cusp of Hawke's five-year anniversary.
-Inside you'll find a pub or community centre style restaurant and bar, decked out with wood panelling inspired by Old Parliament House.
-As you walk through the venue, you'll find walls lined with steel brewing tanks, a patio area, and a pool room, filled with Bob Hawke memorabilia.
+The 300-seat venue opened on the cusp of Hawke's fifth anniversary.
+Inside, you'll find a pub or community centre-style restaurant and bar decked out with wood panelling inspired by Old Parliament House.
+Walking through the venue, you'll find walls lined with steel brewing tanks, a patio area, and a pool room filled with Bob Hawke memorabilia.

 Food-wise, patrons can enjoy The Lucky Prawn, an 80s Chinese-Australian bistro that the Hawke's team has created with help from Nic Wong (Cho Cho San, Bodega).
 The food is a throwback, just like the rest of the venue.
 There's prawn toast, sang choi bao, honey king prawn, sizzling beef and the mother of all nostalgic creations, deep-fried Viennetta.

 While a Hawke's brew is obviously the recommended beverage of choice at The Lucky Prawn, you can also order a bottle of Crown Larger for special occasions.